 The Plumbing and Construction Technology program gives the journey persons of the United Association of Plumbers and Pipefitters (UAPP) and the Mississippi Construction Education Foundation (MCEF) the opportunity to apply their education and experience in a career specialty toward an Associate of Applied Science in Plumbing and Construction Technology (AAS-PCT) .
 Students will complete five core courses of general education requirements in order to receive PLA credit based on the journey person status, toward the AAS-PCT degree for their prior education and experience.

 To obtain credit for the education and experience earned as a journey person, the student must make application to Hinds Community College and show that he/she has passed a uniform national or regionally recognized standardized, and validated examination.
 The examination must cover the minimum requirements of plumbing and pipefitting, as well as knowledge of accepted plumbing and pipefitting principles, in the construction industry.
 The examination must also test the ability to use and understand recognized technical and accepted engineering practices.
 Students must submit an official license and transcript obtained through UAPP or MCEF to the Office of Admissions and Records.
-After successful completion of 28-33 semester hours of credit through Hinds Community College, credit will be awarded for an additional 28-32 semester hours toward the AAS degree in Plumbing and Construction Technology.
+After successful completion of 28-33 semester hours of credit through Hinds Community College, credit will be awarded for an additional 28-32 semester hours toward the Plumbing and Construction Technology AAS degree.

 Credit for Police Academy Training